Qv2ray/qv2ray.github.io/docs/en/faq/README.md

 - **Solution**: `sudo sysctl fs.suid_dumpable=1`<br/>
 The solution will be lost on reboot, please refer to [this blog](http://ssdxiao.github.io/linux/2017/03/20/Sysctl-not-applay-on-boot.html) if you want to keep it.

+### 4. Core error `255`

+- **Cause**: V2Ray core doesn't have permission to **execute**, which happens on POSIX system (Linux、macOS).

+- **Solution**：Run `chmod +x v2ray && chmod +x v2ctl` in V2Ray core directory, or give them execute permission via file manager,You can double click the programs on macOS, the system will ask you whether to run UNIX program, choose "run" will give them permission.

 ## Fatal Error